Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-3/index.md

 ## Final accuracy after cross-validation

-Before cross-validation, our classifier had s predicted accuracy of 48.3%.
+Before performing cross-validation, our classifier had predicted accuracy of 48.3%.
 However, after cross-validation, we obtained an accuracy rate of 51.5%.
 This suggest an improvement over the initial model.

 ```python
 predict_label__ = 0